If you’re running low on date ideas, here’s one for you: a workout date!

 3. Workout harder

 Not only are you likely to get a workout done, because you’re accountable to someone else, you’re also likely to work harder and push yourself more.
 A study published in the Annals of Behavioral Medicine found that your performance improved by up to 87 per cent when you train with a partner!

-Here are two workouts to try with your partner, one with a ball or weight, and the other using your own bodyweight.
+Here are 10 simple exercises to try with your partner, one set with a ball or weight, and the other using your own bodyweight.

 Involve the whole family!